Skip to main content

 • Associated script responses

-Importing from your SFTP into Engage
+Importing from your SFTP into Gecko

 Importing data from your SFTP into Gecko is easy to do: